 It can be a very slow healing condition that consequently interferes with a runner's daily routine since the patient has to stay in bed.
 After all, the body is an interconnected machine and any injury to one part incapacitates the whole.

 Why Do You Get Sore Feet After Running?

-- Inflammation of the lining of the bones: When the plantar fascia is overstretched or overworked through physical activity, it can pull on the lining of the bones in your feet.
-This can cause a lot of pain after running.
+- This can cause a lot of pain after running.
 Overnight, your body tries to heal the area by reattaching the lining to your bones, resulting in painful inflammation.

-- Muscle tightness: If a runner’s calf muscles are too tight, the soles tend to be overworked.
-This can cause pain during and after the run.
-Sometimes, a runner cannot even complete a short distance due to the intensity of the pain.
+- Sometimes, a runner cannot even complete a short distance due to the intensity of the pain.

-- Increased training volume: Everyone has a training threshold that should be gradually increased.
-If a runner decides to beat his own time and distance all too soon, the feet suffer from fatigue, which can result in soreness and injuries.
+- If a runner decides to beat his own time and distance all too soon, the feet suffer from fatigue, which can result in soreness and injuries.
 Slowly increasing one's pace and distance enables the feet to adjust and avoid pain.

 Best Treatments For Sore Feet After Running

 - Listen to your body: Don’t ignore constant foot pain after a run.
 A little soreness is okay, but if the pain becomes chronic, then seeking medical attention is recommended.
 The pain in your feet could be normal soreness after a run, but it could also be a symptom of a serious issue.

 - Stretch and warm up your leg and calf muscles for five minutes before a run.
 This helps release any tension from the feet.
 A good warm-up will ensure that your feet and muscles are well prepared to hit the track, thus minimizing the soreness you'll feel afterwards.